remarkjs/remark-lint/doc/create-a-custom-rule.md

 doc.md: no issues found
 ```

-All good, the file has been processed, and because we haven't specified any plugins nor lint rule, no issues are found.
+All good, the file has been processed, and because we haven’t specified any plugins nor lint rules, no issues are found.

 [Back to Top](#contents)